HecknTarnation/RPGBattleEngine/README.txt

-(Put info about your game, and if you choose, the modified code disclaimer)
+(Put info about your game, and if you choose, the modified code disclaimer.
+Anything above here can be removed in your release)

 ##########################
 # RPGEngine